hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 #### Iterating through modules

 Iterating through all modules to find particular resources can be useful.
-This example function shows how to use `module_paths` with the [`module()` function](#function-module-) to retrieve all resources of a particular type from all modules that have pending changes.
+The following example function shows how to use `module_paths` with the [`module()` function](#function-module-) to retrieve all resources of a particular type from all modules that have pending changes.